 To understand that which point are added or removed, the following text is given with track changes.

-10.1.1.2.2 Application Entity Registration procedure
+10.1.1.2.3 Application Entity Registration procedure on IN-CSE

-The procedure for AE registration follows the message flow description depicted in figure 10.1.1.2.2-1.
-It defines in which cases additional procedures need to be initiated by the Registrar CSE for creating or updating of <AEAnnc> resources hosted on the M2M SP's IN-CSE in case an AE-ID-Stem starting with an 'S' character shall be used, see table 7.2-1 for the definition of AE-ID-Stem.
+Section 10.1.1.2.2 defines the cases when additional procedures need to be initiated by the Registrar CSE (MN-CSE or ASN-CSE ) for creating or updating of <AEAnnc> resources hosted on the M2M SP's IN-CSE in case an AE-ID-Stem starting with an 'S' character shall be used.
+But when Registrar CSE=IN-CSE then <AEAnnc> resource shall not be created as <AE> is being created on IN-CSE only.
+So this case has been depicted clearly section in 10.1.1.2.3 .

-Figure 10.1.1.2.2-1: Procedure for Creating an <AE> Resource
+Figure 10.1.1.2.3-1: Procedure for Creating an <AE> Resource on IN-CSE

 Originator: The Originator shall be the Registree AE.